What do a trade show veteran and a novice exhibitor have in common?

 Tip 1: Draft a list of all the features you would like in an exhibit.
 During the consultation phase of the exhibit design process, price out each one of your features from your list and prioritize which features are most important to your exhibit.
 Cross off features that are more expensive and less essential to your overall exhibiting objectives.

 Tip 2: To determine the overall lifetime cost of your exhibit, you’ll need to estimate how many years you will use the display and how many shows you will attend each year.
 The average lifetime of trade show display hardware is five years.
+If you are looking for your own trade show display, you may want to check out something like Exponents custom trade show booth for a difference-making trade show display.
 For graphics, the average lifetime is one year.

 Your exhibit and graphic replacement needs may vary depending on how many shows you attend throughout the year.
 The more shows you attend, the faster you may need to purchase a new trade show booth.